cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

     // Single is the mode info for a single signer message Single {
         SignMode mode = 1;
-        // locale may be used in the future with TEXTUAL signing modes string locale = 2;
     }

     // Multi is the mode info for a multisig public key